dotlang/language/README.md

 - `for(x:array1)` or `for(int key,string val:hash1)`.

 ###Casting
-- For every struct, compiler defines a function with the same name to do conversions.
-You can override versions that you need.
+- For every struct, you can define a function with the same name to do data conversions.
+For example `int` function can take a string and cast it to integer.
-- `MyStruct(my_obj)` will try to cast `my_obj` instance to `MyStruct` type.
-This is only possible if MyObj (type of `my_obj`) composes a field of type `MyStruct`.
 - `float f; int x = int(f);` this version is used for casting primitives.
-- empty/undefined/not-initialized state of a variable is named "default" state and is shown by `default(T)`.
-- Value of a variable before initialization is `default(T)`.
-- You can ignore `T` part if type can be inferred: `var x: int = default;`
-- You can also return `default(T)` when you want to indicate invalid state for a variable.
 - For example, you can write `func int(d: Dow) ...` function to provide custom code to convert Day-of-Week type to int.
+- Value of a variable which is not explicitly initialized is `default(T)`.
+- You can ignore `T` part if type can be inferred: `var x: int = default;`.
+This can be useful in template functions.

 ###Undef instance